 Discover how you can help keep your card protected online with Mastercard SecureCode.

-If you have a Mastercard product, you can add a layer of protection to your online shopping through the SecureCode service.
-Here, we explain everything you need to know about SecureCode, including how it works, who can use it and what retailers are involved so that you can make the most of this layer of protection.
+If you have a Mastercard credit card, you can add a layer of protection to your online shopping with Mastercard SecureCode.
+This service asks you to verify online purchases you make with participating online retailers.
+Here, we explain everything you need to know about SecureCode, including how it works, who can use it and what retailers are involved.

 What is Mastercard SecureCode and how does it work?